i2a Institute 2016

 - Beverages, light snacks, and a buffet lunch are included for participants as part of each day.

 - To enhance participant engagement, i2a encourages attendees to bring WiFi-enabled devices.

 Registration cost for non-UofL affiliates is:

-Group rate for 3 days: $250 per person for groups of 4 or more from the same school/university
+Group rate both days: $175 per person for groups of 4 or more attending both days and coming from the same school/university